tablelandnetwork/docs/docs/concepts/network/open-beta.md

 ## Migrating to Production

-#### What tables are in scope?
+### What tables are in scope?

 **_Only projects using Tableland on mainnets will be in scope_**.
 Namely, tables that were minted on mainnet chains will be the only ones included in the transition plan from beta to production.
-This _should_ happen sometime in toward the end of 2023, and we will do our best to deliver on the ensuing points.
+This _should_ happen sometime in 2024, and we will do our best to deliver on the ensuing points.

-#### What will Tableland be responsible for?
+### What will Tableland be responsible for?

 **TL;DR**—Coordinating & executing the data migration from the Tableland beta environment to the production environment.